Policy Effective September 1, 2022

 - Spouse’s expenses should only be covered and included when deemed to be for a bona fide business purpose and a benefit to the College of Fine Arts.
 For example, the presence of a spouse at a major event for supporters or potential donors where attendance by spouses is customary and expected, or in cases when the invited guest brings his/her spouse to an event.

 - Flowers may be purchased for memorial services or extended illnesses of an employee; an employee’s spouse, child, or parent; or a retiree, and must be sent in the name of the department or office.
 Flowers or other perishable items may also be purchased for other occasions that serve a bona fide business purpose.
-Cost for flowers or other perishable items should not exceed $100 including any service charges and/or delivery fees.
+Cost for flowers or other perishable items should not exceed $150 including any service charges and/or delivery fees.
+Exceptions to this limit will require pre-approval by the Dean and/or Asst Dean for Business Affairs

-- Awards to employees, retirees, students, or friends of the University of Texas are allowed and should not exceed $50.
-These awards exclude gift certificates and gift cards.
-Gifts of cash or merchandise to retirees, staff, and students are not allowed.
+- Awards to employees, retirees, students, or friends of the University of Texas are allowed and should not exceed $50 – exceptions and specific guidelines are included in the University policy.
+Awards do exclude cash, gift certificates and gift cards, which are not allowed.